The Road to Hell (song)

 "The Road to Hell" is a two-part song written by British singer-songwriter Chris Rea and released on the album of the same name.
 It was released as a single, with only part 2 on the A-side of the 7-inch.
 The single is Rea's biggest success in the United Kingdom, peaking at number 10 on the UK Singles Chart.
 The song was inspired by the frustrations of M25 and M4 motorway rush-hour traffic.

+Critical reception

+William Shaw of Smash Hits left an ironic review on a single and considered it remarkable "for being irredeemably depressing" and "sounding exactly like an old Dire Straits song."